-This unit standard is one of three unit standards for numeracy.
+This is one of three unit standards for numeracy.
 The other two are:

-- Unit 26627, Use measurement to solve problems - Unit 26626, Interpret statistical information for a purpose. - 2 This unit standard must be assessed on the basis of naturally occurring evidence from real contexts.
+- Unit 26623, Use number to solve problems - Unit 26627, Use measurement to solve problems. - 2 This unit standard must be assessed on the basis of naturally occurring evidence from real contexts.
 Therefore assessment for this unit standard must not be one-off assessment events designed specifically for this purpose.